 TrackMania Turbo is probably the finest example of an arcade racing game.
 You drop into a track after hanging from a crane, and the moment you reach the ground, the timer starts.
-No, you don’t get to physically race against other players: you’re left to attempt to beat your previous times and those who raced before you.
+No, you don’t get to race physically against other players: you’re left to attempt to beat your previous times and those who raced before you.
 It’s a formula that may seem boring and dull, but the game’s tracks make it a worthwhile experience.

-TrackMania Turbo’s gameplay loop is fairly simple: drop into a race, learn the intricacies of each track, and finish at the best time possible.
+TrackMania Turbo’s gameplay loop is relatively simple: drop into a race, learn the intricacies of each track, and finish at the best time possible.
 Attempting to beat your previous record can be pretty fun, as you can see silhouettes of your previous attempt.
 There are three finish standards in every track - bronze, silver, and gold - and your goal would be to try and get the gold in every track.

 TrackMania Turbo also has 100-player races which are fun affairs.
-Although you don’t get to physically touch each players’ cars, it’s fun to see their transparent shadows come and go all over the track.
-In addition, you can play in custom-made tracks made by the community, and there are numerous options available for everybody.
+Although you don’t get to physically touch each player’s cars, it’s fun to see their transparent shadows come and go all over the track.
+In addition, you can play custom-made tracks made by the community, and there are numerous options available for everybody.
 You can also create your own, though it’s always best to try out those of the others.